aleshaleksey/fansys23/06-abilities.md

 **Special**:
 - "Holy Strike" sheds light (visibility 5 miles, illumination: bright/dim 10ft, 20ft).
+- Though the necrotic damage is supernatural, the remaining weapon damage will usually still be natural.

 **Prerequisites**:
 - Proficiency with at least one weapon group.